NOC-OI/msm-os/README.md

 Whenever new data is sent or updated in the object store, the code goes through several steps:

+### Reproject Data

+Some oceanographic models, such as NEMO, output data in different projections (e.g., tripolar grid).
+For certain uses, it may be beneficial to reproject the data to a regular grid like PlateCarree.
+If you choose to reproject your data, both the original and reprojected data will be retained in the output file.

+### Chunk Strategy

+If a chunk strategy is specified, the output data will be chunked accordingly.
+If no strategy is specified, the data will be chunked using the `auto` option from the `xarray.to_zarr` function.

 ### Check Data Integrity

 Every time new data is appended to an existing Zarr file, integrity checks are performed to verify if the metadata and data match the expected format.